 In what time zone will the program be presented?

-The SIVB 2021: In Vitro OnLine Program will be released in Eastern Daylight Time (EDT) which is four hours behind Coordinated Universal Time/GMT (UTC−04:00).
+The SIVB 2021: In Vitro OnLine Program will be presented in Eastern Daylight Time (EDT) which is four hours behind Coordinated Universal Time/GMT (UTC−04:00).
 To compare Eastern Daylight Time to your current time zone, please see the time the converter below.

 What are the benefits of attending a Virtual Meeting?

 There are a number of benefits to attending a virtual meeting:

 - SAFETY: You can view the program and sessions from the safety of your own home or office, and significantly reduce health risks to yourself, your family, and your colleagues.